 If moving to Norway teaches you one thing, it’s how to appreciate the free things that the country offers.
 After a few years, you realise that they’re also the best things.

 Number one on that list is access to the great outdoors.
 Norway’s scenery is world-renowned so it’s no surprise that Norwegians spend as much time as possible outdoors, rain or shine.
 But while the remote fjords and mountain peaks star on the tourist brochures, fantastic outdoor experiences are available in or close by every Norwegian city, and Oslo is no exception.

-An iconic Opera House
+An iconic Opera House in Oslo

 The Norwegian capital is surrounded by nature and full of green spaces.
-Recent developments are slowly transforming the city’s waterfront from industrial eyesore to attractive environment, and giving better access to the water than ever before.
+Recent developments are slowly transforming the city’s waterfront from industrial eyesore to an attractive environment, and giving better access to the water than ever before.